Minsk: Unemployment

-In 2011 official statistics quote unemployment in Minsk at 0.3%.
+In 2011 official statistics quoted unemployment in Minsk at 0.3%.
 During the 2009 census 5.6% of Minsk residents of employable age called themselves unemployed.

-The government discourages official unemployment registration with tiny unemployment benefits and obligatory public works.
-Until 2018 there was an 'unemployment tax' taken from those who were suspected of loitering.
+The government effectively discourages official unemployment registration because of tiny unemployment benefits and obligatory public works.
+In 2015–2017 there was an attempt (cancelled in January 2018) to collect the 'free rider tax' taken from those who were unemployed unregistered for more than 6 months.

 Government and administrative divisions

 Minsk is subdivided into nine raions (districts):

 In addition, a number of residential neighbourhoods are recognised in Minsk, called microdistricts, with no separate administration.

 Culture

-Minsk is the major cultural center of Belarus.
+Minsk is the major cultural centre of Belarus.
 Its first theatres and libraries were established in the middle of the 19th century.
-Now it has 11 theatres and 16 museums.
-There are 20 cinemas and 139 libraries.
+It presently has 11 theatres and 16 museums, along with 20 cinemas and 139 libraries.